rscarson/blog/embedding_js_with_rustyscript.md

 `json_args!` is a macro taking in a comma separated list of Rust primitives to turn them into serialized values we can send to javascript.

 Now we can get our value back out.

-Here we do care about what type we get, so we tell the compiler to deserialize the JS function's return value as an i64.
+Since now we do care about what type we get, we tell the compiler to deserialize the JS function's return value as an i64.
 We will get an `Error::JsonDecode` if the wrong type is returned by javascript:

 ```rust
 let value:i64 = module.call("getValue", json_args!())